 or a different [different kind] gospel which you have not accepted—

-“Different gospel” indicates that the super-apostles preached another way of salvation other than the gospel of grace, an objective message from God.
+“Different gospel” indicates that the super-apostles preached a way of salvation other than the gospel of grace, an objective message from God.

 you may well put up with it!